 In text, electronic addresses are all lowercase. email@example.com.
 Do not omit the period when an email address falls at the end of a sentence.
 Do not underline or boldface email addresses in print.
 Also, it's email, not e-mail.

 When a story mentions a specific website, include the URL within the text.
-In most cases, it is not necessary to use http:// or www.
-The best practice is to check any Web address that will appear in a publication to ensure that it is correct and works.
-Avoid URLs that are lengthy unless essential.
+In print, it is not necessary to include https://www. before the address.
+The best practice is to check any web address prior to publication to make sure it is correct and works.
+Avoid lengthy URLs unless essential.
 Use lowercase for all letters in a URL.
-Do not omit the period when a Web address falls at the end of a sentence.
+Do not omit the period when a web address falls at the end of a sentence.
 When giving a URL, do not use a colon.
-Visit the alumni website at http://offices.biola.edu/alumni/.
+Visit the alumni website at biola.edu/alumni/.